jundalisay/superblist/content/en/material/principles/intro/chapter-04.md

 In reality, gravity is pushing force from the invisible aether that directs things towards mass. <!-- This manifests as the -->

-Rule 3 is important because it has relativity baked in, leading to gravitational lensing and wave-particle duality.
-This removes the need for Einstein's fabric, tensors, and c.
+Rule 3 is important because it has relativity baked in as relationality.

+This leads to gravitational lensing and wave-particle duality.
+This also removes the need for Einstein's fabric, tensors, and c.
 It restores gravity as a force and demotes spacetime as an illusory effect of gravitation instead of being its cause.

 <!-- Superhysics uses the 3 Rules of Movement from Descartes instead of the Law of Motion from Isaac Newton.
 This is because Newton's laws are already included in the Rules of Descartes.   -->